phparsenal/fast-forward/README.md

 ## Usage
 Add a new command in one line:
 `ff add <Shortcut> <Description> <Command>`

 Do the same interactively:
 `ff add`

 List all available commands and execute the selection:
 `ff`

-Look for _htd*_.
+Search for _htd*_
-If the only result is _htd_ it will be executed, otherwise all matches will be displayed.
+If the only result is _htd_ it will be executed, otherwise all matches will be displayed first.
 `ff htd`